Chapter 8. SQL-Invoked Routines

 END CASE

-Returning Data From Routines
+Returning Data From Procedures

 The OUT or INOUT parameters of a PROCEDURE are used to assign simple values to dynamic parameters or to variables in the calling context.